awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-create-https-ssl-load-balancer.md

-# Create a Classic Load Balancer with an HTTPS Listener<a name="elb-create-https-ssl-load-balancer"></a>
+# Create a Classic Load Balancer with an HTTPS listener<a name="elb-create-https-ssl-load-balancer"></a>

 A load balancer takes requests from clients and distributes them across the EC2 instances that are registered with the load balancer\.